Our trip to Dumfries and Galloway was part of a paid partnership with the South of Scotland Destination Alliance.

 We were lucky enough to have the Luxury Seafood Graze Box delivered to us at Ninefold Distillery, to enjoy with our rum cocktails.
 It was the most delicious selection of fresh seafood that we’ve ever enjoyed – and even contained a prepared lobster.

 My mouth still waters when I think about this platter and I’m tempted to order it now I’m home, thanks to Ferry Fish’s UK delivery.
+Indeed, if you’re a foodie, this should be the top of your list of things to do in Dumfries and Galloway.

-Where to Stay in Dumfries and Galloway
+11. Book a luxury stay in Dumfries and Galloway

 During our visit to Dumfries and Galloway, we were treated to overnight stays at two very different, yet both ridiculously cosy and scenic, hotels.